Milestones

 - Olympus Medical Equipment Services America Inc. established in North America to strengthen endoscope product repair and other services.

-- Medical Systems Group introduces EVIS EXERA II 180 series high definition system.
+- Medical Systems Group introduced EVIS EXERA II 180 series high definition system.
 The world's first to deliver both high definition (HDTV) and narrow band imaging (NBI) technology.

 - Joint development agreement for interchangeable lens type digital SLR cameras signed between Olympus and Panasonic.